 In this western end of Sicily are the Saline della Laguna, a unique area opposite the island of Mothia, along the famous ‘salt road’, the gateway to the Stagnone Islands Nature Reserve.
 The evocative windmills frame a landscape of ponds, canals, heaps and piles of salt.
 Further afield, the three pearls: the Egadi Islands.

-The main cycle rout is in the province of Agrigento that count 170 km between sea and archaeological sites.
-Starting from Porto Palo in Melfi, you can bike to Sciacca‘s center and then to Menfi and Montallegro.
-You can discover the WWF reserve of Torre Salsa and from there the scenic route starts passing by Realmonte Capo Rossello, Scala dei Turchi and Porto Empedocle, where is Luigi Pirandello birthplace.
-The Valle dei Tempi is practically around the corner.
+The main cycle route is in the province of Agrigento: 170 kilometres of routes between the sea and archaeological sites.
+Starting from Porto Palo di Menfi, for example, you can cycle from Sciacca and Menfi to Montallegro.
+You can discover the WWF reserve of Torre Salsa and, from here, start the scenic route that passes through Realmonte, Capo Rossello, Scala dei Turchi and Porto Empedocle, where Luigi Pirandello was born.
+The Valley of the Temples is practically a stone’s throw away…

-In the heart of the Sicily, nearby Caltanissetta there is another very interesting rout that goes between castles and endless wheat fields, you can go from Gela to the medieval castle in Mazzarino; or you can go towards Mussomeli, to visit the ancient castle.
+Moving into the interior of Sicily, near Caltanissetta, another interesting itinerary is the one that passes between castles and endless fields of wheat, from Gela towards the medieval castle of Mazzarino; alternatively, you can go towards Mussomeli, and visit the ancient castle.

-There are more routes within the Madonie Park different for level of difficulty and time.
-You will meet many places that reflect the soul of Sicily like Geraci Siculo, Petralia Soprana and Cefalù, they are among the most beautiful Sicilian villages in Italy.
+Other routes, organised according to level of difficulty and duration, are within the Madonie Park.
+There are many towns in the area that reflect the soul of Sicily, such as Geraci Siculo, Petralia Soprana and Cefalù, counted among the most beautiful Sicilian villages in Italy.